 “No-till”, so as not to kill off soil life, is becoming increasingly common and can prevent soil erosion and allow more water to infiltrate the soil.
 Mob-grazing – where a field is split up and farmers move cattle every day or so, leaving the grass to recover for longer periods of time – improves soil fertility.
-Allowing chickens to freely roam afterwards has a similar impact and are a good source of eggs and, well, chicken.
+Chickens that are allowed to freely roam have a similar impact and are a good source of eggs and, well, chicken.

 From a food and environment point of view, it’s a rare example of a win-win situation – a variety of nutritious fruits, vegetables and free-range meat practically become the bi-products of farming healthy soil.

 “And when unfertile soils are affecting yields, from a purely financial point of view you can make the case for soil management really quite quickly,” says Browning.